Unhealthy lifestyles are not the business of government

 Author GK Chesterton wrote back in 1935: ‘The free man owns himself.
 He can damage himself with either eating or drinking; he can ruin himself with gambling.
 If he does, he is certainly a damn fool, and he might possibly be a damned soul; but if not, he is not a free man any more than a dog.’
 [Ref: GK Chesterton Society].
 From this view, the government has no business in attempting to regulate our health because it is our own responsibility and right to choose the manner in which we live our lives.
 However, advocates of government involvement in public health disagree as they believe some individuals need help from the state to do what is best for them.
 But opponents argue that not only is it wrong to restrict personal responsibility but that if you encourage people to stop taking responsibility for themselves and to start relying on the government, a culture of reliance is created by a ‘nanny state’ that stops people holding themselves accountable for their own actions.

 Some defend the ‘nanny state’ in contrast to the ‘nanny industry’: large corporations hiding information from consumers.
 If the elected government does not take control for the best interests of their citizens, large companies will exercise power instead [Ref: Sydney Morning Herald].
 In addition, many argue that government involvement in health is simply unavoidable: where the state funds healthcare systems, society has a right to decide how that money is spent.
-Is this an example of JS Mill’s ‘harm principle’ [Ref: On Liberty]: where someone should be free to behave as they choose until they begin to harm someone else?
+Is this an example of JS Mill’s ‘harm principle’ [Ref: On Liberty]: should someone be free to behave as they choose until they begin to harm someone else?
 Does overuse of a publicly funded health system constitute harm to your fellow citizens or should we all retain the right to treat our bodies how we please, even if an individual costs the health system more than they contribute towards it?

 Even if we could settle all these issues, do things change when we consider the health of children?
 Many argue that even if adults can decide to behave how they like, society has a responsibility for those too young to decide for themselves.
 Perhaps, therefore, governments should take steps to ensure children make healthy choices, from the already mentioned ‘junk food watershed’ to regulating, or even banning, lunch boxes [Ref: Daily Mail].
 Or does this infringe on parent’s rights to decide what’s best for their children?